textileio/papers/draft.md

 Databases {#sec:databases}
 ---------

+Here's where we might want to _move_ the example Document Store stuff?

 With these interface simplifications, it is not difficult to imagine even higher-level APIs in which Threads are exposed via interfaces